 - Nonconformance description/problem summary and requirement violated

 The Supplier shall inform COTSWORKS of all items that will become obsolete within the next twelve months.
-The Supplier shall maintain regular communication with sub-tier suppliers with regard to possible raw material or component obsolescence.
+The Supplier shall maintain regular communication with sub-tier suppliers regarding possible raw material or component obsolescence.
 The Supplier should have a documented obsolescence management plan/process in place to mitigate delivery risk for all items that could become obsolete.
-COTSWORKS requires suppliers to notify [email protected] regarding obsolescence with lead time sufficient so as not to disrupt delivery schedules.
+COTSWORKS requires suppliers to notify firstname.lastname@example.org regarding obsolescence with lead time sufficient so as not to disrupt delivery schedules.
 The notification shall include all affected COTSWORKS part numbers.

 Any exceptions to the requirements in this document shall be authorized in writing by COTSWORKS and maintained by COTSWORKS.

-All such suppliers should maintain a calibration system in accordance with the requirements of ISO 17025, ISO 10012; ANSI Z-540-1, ANSI Z540-3, as appropriate.
+All such suppliers should maintain a calibration system in accordance with the requirements of ISO 17025, ISO 10012, ANSI Z-540-1, and ANSI Z540-3 as appropriate.
 All Inspection Measuring & Test Equipment (M&TE) used by the Supplier during in-process and final inspection to make a compliance evaluation shall be calibrated against measurement Standards traceable to NIST or an equivalent National Measurement Institute (NMI).

 Where drawings and/or POs indicate Export Controls apply, any related information (aka Technical Data) shall be handled as per controls enumerated through the Export Administration Regulations (EAR), implemented by the Department of Commerce for items that have both a commercial and potential military use, and the International Traffic in Arms Regulations (ITAR), implemented by the Department of State.
 Failure to secure such data may be subject to both criminal and administrative penalties.
 Fines for export violations, including antiboycott violations, can reach up to $1,000,000 per violation in criminal cases, and $250,000 per violation in most administrative cases.

 Any purchase made referencing Defense Priorities Allocation System (DPAS) DO or DX Ratings shall be handled per 15 CFR Part 700 in accordance with the Department of Defense (DoD) property management system to assure these orders are scheduled and processed ahead of any commercial jobs so as to assure their timely delivery.

 ISO:9001 Quality Management Systems – Requirements